What are Direct Taxes?

 2. Transfer taxes

 The most common form of transfer taxes is the estate tax.
-Such tax is levied on the taxable portion of the property of a deceased individual, including trusts and financial accounts.
+Such a tax is levied on the taxable portion of the property of a deceased individual, including trusts and financial accounts.
 A gift tax is also another form wherein a certain amount is collected from people who are transferring properties to another individual.

 3. Entitlement tax